simon-tanna/hot_vinyl/README.md

 ## Models

-Hot Vinyl Records features models relevant to the running of the application with associations explicitly declared to define the type of relationships they have to each other.
+Hot Vinyl Records features models relevant to the running of the application with active record associations explicitly declared to define the type of relationships they have to each other.

 ### User Model